-A graduate from an accredited high school with fifteen acceptable units as outlined in the following patterns and who has shown an aptitude for college studies will be granted clear admission.
+A graduate from an accredited high school with fifteen acceptable units as outlined in the following patterns and who has shown an aptitude for college studies through the required examination described on opposite page will be granted clear admission.
 Drill subjects (penmanship, physical education, military training, etc.) are not acceptable.
 One unit of foreign language may be counted.

-Arts and Sciences Division
+School of Aris and Sciences

 a.
-English . • 3
+English . - • • • • 3

-b.
-Mathematics 2
+Ь. Mathemat ics • 2

-Foreign Langu Science, Social lag e, 1 Nat wa ıl
+Foreign L Science, S angu ag e, 1 Nat ura ıl

+•

 d.
-Elective Units 5 • - • 6
+Elective 1 Units • • • • • • 6

-То TA L • • • • 15
+То TA ւ - • • • 15

-Mines and Engineering Division
+Sc hool of l Mine s. an d I Inc jin eeı in g

 a.
-English . • • • 3
+English .
+3

-b.
 Algebra 2

-Plane Ge omet гу • • • 1
+Plane Geo met гy • • 1

-Trigonom ietry • • • • • • • 1/2
+Trigonom

 c.
-Foreign I
+Foreign L

-Science, S Social l St ud ies • • • • 4
+Science, S ocial 5 ud ies - • • • 4

-d, Mechanic al D rav vin g 1
+Mechanic

-е.
-Physics .
-1
+e.
+Physics . • • • • • 1

-Elective
+f.
+Elective V Jnits • • 21/2

-То TA L 15
+Тο TA L. 15

-Solid Geometry is strongly recommended.
+TOTAL . . .
+15 Solid Geometry is strongly recommended.

-Quality Provisions Concerning High School Credits
+Quality Provisions Concerning

+High School Credits

 Conditional Admission-A student may be permitted to enter with a condition in any subject or group except English.
-Special consideration may be allowed an ability and seriousness of purpose to do the work desired with profit to himself and to the satisfaction of the College.
+Special consideration may be allowed an and to the satisfaction of the College.
 He will be required to show that he has an adequate command of English.
-Applicaby (1) making no grade below C in his first thirty semester hours of work completed at the College, or (2) making C average in his first sixty semester hours completed.
-Failure to make the required grade average will involve loss of college credit to absolve the admission deficiency.
+Applicaapplicant with a strong high school record, provided he meets the English requirement and has fifteen acceptable units.